ucsb-cs32/s21/_lab/lab00.md

-The instructions there should be self-explanatory, and the assignment should be super easy—this is essentially review from CS16, laying a foundation for a discussion of sorting algorithms.
+The instructions there should be self-explanatory, and the assignment should be super easy—this is essentially review from CS16, laying a foundation for a discussion of sorting algorithms (later).

 We need to be sure we understand how to find the index of a minimum and maximum element, and how to swap two elements in an array.

-With those concepts down, we are ready (next week) to move on to both selection sort and insertion sort.

 When your code passes the tests, you are ready to try submitting it to Gradescope.